Jhaniee/Top-data-analysis-company-web-scrape/README.md

 ## Top Data Analytics Companies
 To improve effectiveness in business processes, companies are focussing on collecting and utilizing data.
 Data analytics companies enable businesses to analyze the acquired data and use them as required.
 Data analytics services can assist in product development, identifying potential market gaps, improving operational efficiency, etc.

-Project 1 is about webscaping information about top data Analytics company from the website [Good Firm](https://www.goodfirms.co/big-data-analytics/data-analytics)
+This project is about webscaping information about top data Analytics company from the website [Good Firm](https://www.goodfirms.co/big-data-analytics/data-analytics)

 The aim of this project is to get details about top data analytics company.
 These details includes, review, rating, year founded, location, etc.